Shaf8808/PP4-news-site/README.md

 <img src="./docs/readme_images/article-detail-page.jpg">

 The screenshot above shows my article detail page that users will see once they click on a particular article.
-I took a lot of inspiration from the Django Codestar blog walkthrough project that I followed along to on the Code Institute LMS.
-The top half of the page uses the same masthead class styling as the Codestar blog, with the title displayed on the left, and the article image displayed on the right hand side.
+I took a lot of inspiration from the Django Codestar blog walkthrough project that I followed along on the Code Institute LMS.
+The top half of the page uses the same masthead class styling as the Codestar blog, with the title displayed on the left, and the article image displayed on the right-hand side.
 The reason why I decided to use the same format is because I believed it was both suitable for my particular project as well as aesthetically appealing and professional to users.

 Below that is the content/body section which contains the actual article story.
-I have decided to include linebreaks within my code so that it would automatically start a new paragraph whenever I would enter spacing in the form.
-This is so that the structure and layout of my content is organised and won't just display as one big paragraph.
+I have decided to include line breaks within my code so that it would automatically start a new paragraph whenever I enter spacing in the form.
+This is so that the structure and layout of my content are organised and won't just display as one big paragraph.

 I have also included the added functionality of liking an article only if it is a registered user on the site.
-This can be done by clicking on the thumbs-up icon used from font awesome.
+This can be done by clicking on the thumbs-up icon used by Font Awesome.
 Once it is clicked, the number displayed next to the icon will go up by one.
-If it is clicked again by the user, the number will decrease and revert back to the original number.
+If it is clicked again by the user, the number will decrease and revert to the original number.
 This feature of liking/unliking an article was once again borrowed from the Codestar blog tutorial, as I believe it is a feature that could be used for my site as well.
 I have also included a comment icon on the right that shows the number of comments in an article posted and approved by other users.

 Last, but not least, there is the comments section of the page.
 This is where users can view comments that have been posted and approved by the administrator.
-This is displayed on the left hand site.
+This is displayed on the left-hand side.
 On the right, registered users can write a comment of their own before clicking the submit button.
 This will not, however, automatically be posted to the site.
 They will be shown a message that says their comment is awaiting approval, which only I can provide.
 The reason why I have decided to implement this feature is so that the comments can be moderated and checked whether or not they are appropriate before being posted on the site for everyone to see.

 [Back to top](#table-of-contents)